These 10 great bench press benefits are why the bench is one of the most popular exercises in the gym.

 The bench is an excellent alternative when you are not yet able to do bodyweight pushups.

-What Muscles Does Bench Press Work?
+What Muscles Does the Bench Press Work?

 #6.
 Pectoralis major